surajju/anymess/README.md

 ## Notes

-- You need Node.js (18.x or higher), npm, Git, and a PostgreSQL database to run this.
+- You need Node.js (18.x or higher), npm, Git, and the Turso CLI to run this.
 - Resend's free tier only sends emails to verified addresses unless you set up a custom domain.

 **Built by Suraj**